SmCTwelve/f1-bot/README.md

 Data is sourced from Ergast API and official F1 timing data (through FastF1) and is typically updated within a few hours of a session.

 Ergast considers the "last" round to be the last _complete_ race weekend.
-So when using commands without specifying a `round` during a race weekend - e.g. to view qualifying results on a Saturday - the results will refer to the previous round.
+So when using commands with the default `round` during a race weekend - e.g. to view qualifying results on a Saturday - the results will refer to the previous round.
 However, you can still specify the name or number of the `round` in question to get results for the current race weekend if they are available.

 ## Season